-Indian Navy SSC Officers in Technical / Executive Branches under UES 2014 – Selection Procedure – Indian Navy UES Entry
+Indian Navy SSC Officers in Technical / Executive Branches under UES 2017 – Selection Procedure – Indian Navy University Entry Scheme Course

-14. The eligible candidates applying for the entry will have to appear before a Naval Campus Selection Team for Indian Navy interview.
-The candidates qualifying the campus interview will be shortlisted for SSB interview Indian Navy on the basis of his / her preference for the entry, subject to meeting the eligibility criteria for particular entry.
+14. The eligible candidates applying for the Indian Navy UES entry will have to appear before a Naval Campus Selection Team for Indian Navy interview.
+The candidates qualifying the campus interview will be shortlisted for SSB interview on the basis of his / her preference for the entry, subject to meeting the eligibility criteria for particular entry.
 The final selection of Branch / Cadre will be decided by IHQ-MoD ( Navy ) depending on number of Indian Navy vacancies in particular Branch / Cadre.

-- Pilot Entry : PABT ( Pilot Aptitude Battery Test ) followed by Aviation Medical,
+- Pilot Entry : PABT ( Pilot Aptitude Battery Test ) followed by Aviation Medicals.

 - Change of SSB centre is not permissible.
 Any correspondence regarding change of SSB dates is to be addressed to the Call-up Officer of the concerned SSB.
 Award of fresh dates, would be subject to availability of date and batches at SSB centre.

 - Candidates recommended by the Indian Navy SSBs and declared medically fit, will be appointed for Indian Navy training in order of All India Merit depending on the number of vacancies in Indian Navy.

 - Return 3 tier AC rail fare is admissible for the SSB interview, if appearing for the first time for the entry.